Historical Apoplexy · State Legislative Adaptations · Vermont

 by the Commissioner of the Vermont Agency of Agriculture,

-Food and Markets as necessary for basic human welfare.
+Food and Markets as necessary for basic human well-being.

 (4) "Food insecurity" means the condition described by the